douglasmossmd/faers-drug-safety-data-viz/README.md

 The static dashboards answer the "big picture" questions.
 The fourth question — *can a clinician look up one drug at the bedside?* — needed something interactive, so we built the **Drug Safety Explorer** as a standalone, single-file HTML web app (`drug_safety_explorer.html`).
 It sits on top of the same cleaned FAERS outputs: search any of the 300 most-reported drugs and get an instant profile (total reports, death rate, hospitalization rate, outcome breakdown, top reactions, and — for GLP-1s — the dosing-error and indication comparisons), with a baseline marker showing the drug's death rate against the FAERS-wide 7.52% mean.

 It is a genuine **high-fidelity prototype**: production-quality look and feel, real data, real interactivity, deployed to a public URL via **GitHub Pages** so it runs in any browser with no install.
-We built it with **Claude (Anthropic)** as a coding partner — Claude generated the HTML/CSS/JavaScript and the interactive charting scaffold while we directed the visual structure, the clinical framing, and every design decision.
+We built it with Claude as a coding partner — Claude generated the HTML/CSS/JavaScript and the interactive charting scaffold while we directed the visual structure, the clinical framing, and every design decision and the data we wanted to include.
 The charts are rendered with **Chart.js**; the visual language (navy chrome, ColorBrewer Blues palette, search-first hero) was deliberately matched to the static Inkscape dashboards so the whole suite reads as one product.

-> **Tooling note:** the published web portal renders its charts with Chart.js. **Plotly** is used elsewhere in the project — it generated the static SVG panels in Stage 2 — so the project does exercise Plotly end-to-end (Python → interactive figure → SVG), just not inside the deployed HTML file.

 **Live:** https://douglasmossmd.github.io/faers-drug-safety-data-viz/drug_safety_explorer.html

 ---

-## Design Principles
+## Design Principles on Inkscape

-The brief is explicit that on-graph text and visual craft are graded, and that visuals must stand alone without narration.
-Here is how the standard design vocabulary was applied during the Inkscape pass (Stage 5 above).

 ### Color theory
 - A single restrained palette across **all** artifacts — a **navy + ColorBrewer Blues** sequential scheme — so the eye reads intensity, not rainbow noise.
 Sequential blues encode magnitude (more reports / higher rate = deeper blue) honestly, without implying false categories.
-- **Red is reserved exclusively for death/severity.** Because it appears nowhere else, a red element instantly means "this is the serious outcome" — color is doing semantic work, not decoration.
+We also wanted to invoke a medical/clinical color palette because that was our main audience/
 - Backgrounds and chrome are low-saturation neutrals so the data has the highest contrast on the page (figure/ground).

 ### Gestalt principles